 There is a question burning inside every boy, every day and that is: “What’s in it for me?”

+Play is important whether you’re raising boys or girls.
 Children need play for brain development—the cerebellum is stimulated by tumbling, rolling, balancing and spinning.
 Play helps a child learn emotional and social competencies, which cannot be developed through verbal interaction with adults.

 I am a firm believer that all boys and all girls need plenty of ongoing opportunities for creative, exploratory play in stress-free environments, especially in nature without restrictions on time or freedom.
 It is essential to life itself.